Abdennacer-Badaoui/sensitivity_aware_quantizer/blog.md

 **Solution:** Smart mixed-precision quantization adapts bit-widths layer by layer—protecting sensitive parts while aggressively compressing the rest.

 **How It Works:**
-- 🔍 **Sensitivity Scoring** – Measures how much each layer suffers from quantization
+- 🔍 **Sensitivity Scoring** – Measures how much each layer regress from quantization to lower bits
 - ⚖️ **Precision Allocation** – Automatically assigns higher bits to fragile layers, lower bits to robust ones
 - 🔄 **Refinement** – Iteratively adjusts to meet accuracy targets

-**Why It Matters:** Delivers leaner, faster models without sacrificing critical performance.
+**Why It Matters:** Delivers leaner, faster models without critical performance drop.
 *(Dive into the methodology for the nitty-gritty! 🧠)*

 ## Table of Contents: